univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 original portal has the same entries registered at its user menu.
-They allow users to update their password given their old password as well as to reset their lost password by requesting a token to be sent to a previously registered contact e-mail address.
+They allow users to update their password given their old password as well as to reset their lost password by requesting a token to be sent to a previously registered contact email address.
 The token has to be entered on the dedicated password reset web page.

 The following |UCSUCRV|\ s can be used to activate or deactivate individual